OpenSpace/openspace-api-js/README.md

 ## Documentation

 A [reference](https://openspace.github.io/openspace-api-js) can be found here.
-Please refer to `example.js` for some examples.
+Examples are available below:

+### NodeJS in the terminal
+https://github.com/OpenSpace/openspace-api-js/blob/master/examples/example.js provides an example of how to connect from a NodeJS.
+To run it, run `npm example.js` in a terminal.

+### Simple website
+https://github.com/OpenSpace/openspace-api-js/blob/master/examples/index.html provides an example of connecting to OpenSpace from a website.
+For simplicity, the example is self-contained in the index.html file.

+### Web application
+For a proper example of how to interact with OpenSpace from a web application using npm, webpack and modern ES versions, please refer to https://github.com/OpenSpace/openspace-api-web-example.